 Klaus creates a new style with spline joinery in cherry and walnut

-His sturdy Pub board gets placed in about a dozen local pubs
+His sturdy Pub board gets placed in half a dozen local pubs

 Pichenotte tournaments held in Santa Fe and Albuquerque

 New Maple Wood pucks from Millette and Sons in Quebec – Canada

 Rebrands as Pichenotte Games LLC